TheElectronWill/TOML-javalib/README.md

 # TOML-javalib

+**⚠️ Warning: this library is no longer maintained.
+Recent versions of TOML aren't supported, and there can be bugs.
+Please head over to the [Night-Config project](https://github.com/TheElectronWill/night-config).**

-This is a fast and simple [TOML](https://github.com/toml-lang/toml) library.
+This *was* a simple [TOML](https://github.com/toml-lang/toml) library.
 Its goal is to allow Java developers to easily use the TOML format in their applications.
 This library is compatible with TOML v0.4.0.